The spectacle of organised ignorance: Why Indians have chosen to forget the horror of demonetisation

 But the process of delegitimising the vast workforce and enterprises of the informal sector provides an additional disciplining device beyond juridico-political structures: it facilitates the silent internalisation of the untold orders of the dominant power.

-With demonetisation, many small businesses would up as they had very little working capital to sustain themselves, as the organised sector were able to continue digital transactions during this period.
+With demonetisation, many small businesses wound up as they had very little working capital to sustain themselves, as the organised sector were able to continue digital transactions during this period.
 In this process, the informal did not convert itself into formal to help realise what had been posed as a second-order aim of the demonetisation policy.
 Rather, organised capital was able take advantage of the dispossession of the self-employed turned destitute.

 Massive pauperisation